Fadouse/JavaRat/README.md

 > **Disclaimer:** This project is provided only for legitimate research and system administration.
 The author assumes no responsibility for illegal or malicious use.

----

-**Additional Note:**
-This README was adapted with a style similar to our other research-oriented security tools documentation.